This article includes affiliate links that we make a small commission if you purchase.

 Polaroid Originals never stops innovating and finding new ways to keep Polaroid alive.
 The company has launched the a new 600-type camera called the Polaroid Now camera.
 This time around, they've also released a suite of films that can work with their older cameras that have been discontinued.

-Yes, it’s more expensive than standard 600 film (at $20 for an 8-image pack/ xx per frame), but there are some very good reasons to try shooting duo-chrome if you’re a Polaroid shooter.
+Yes, it’s more expensive than standard 600 film (at $20 for an 8-image pack/ xx per frame), but there are some very good reasons to try shooting duo-chrome if you’re an instant film lover.

 We made these images with a vintage Polaroid 600 SE